 Lior: Well, if you look at most successful internet products, their growth was viral, and what made the difference was the product and how it was executed.
 I believe that online marketing is 90% product and 10% marketing.
 So I think you need to work on the product until it’s good enough so people will tell about it to their friends.
 Also, viral features in the product can work very well.
 All of the above is relevant to consumer products, not enterprise or white label.

 What is the thing you hate most about technological start-ups?

 Lior: I don’t hate anything.
 I love them.
 But I wish people would take technology less seriously and invest more in their real life.

 Lior: find what field interests you and start a business there.
-It will be fun, you’ll evolve as a person much more then when working for others and you might even make good money out of it.
+It will be fun; you’ll evolve as a person much more than when working for others, and you might even make good money out of it.